 Why Plaxen Adler Muncy, P.A. can help with a civil sexual assault or abuse case

 The attorneys at Plaxen Adler Muncy, P.A. fight for sexual assault and abuse victims throughout Maryland.
+All of our attorneys have undergone Trauma Informed training on how to represent sexual assault survivors.
 While the facts of your case may be personal and difficult to discuss, our attorneys understand the complexities of these cases and oftentimes the hesitations to come forward and discuss what happened due to fears of not being believed, not having proof, or even retribution from the abuser.
 Our attorneys are trauma-informed and are equipped to identify any and all possible Defendants responsible for the perpetrator’s abuse to ensure that we protect your right to pursue compensation.

 Our office accepts sexual assault and abuse cases on a contingency basis, meaning, our fee would be a percentage of what is recovered for you by way of settlement or trial – only if we are successful.
 Please review our team and let us know if there is someone specific you prefer to speak to.

 Maryland attorneys fighting for survivors of sexual abuse and assault